-After completion of the annual review in December 2020, the 2021 base salaries of Messrs.
-Wendling and Rosenthaler and Ms. Wilm were increased by 18.5%, 16.2% and 8%, respectively, after a review of the competitive compensation packages offered to similarly situated executives, a cost-of-living adjustment, and in the case of Ms. Wilm, consideration of her expanded role as our Chief Administrative Officer.
-For 2021, Mr. Maffei's salary remained at \$3,000,000 as prescribed by the 2019 Maffei Employment Agreement.
-For 2021, Mr. George's base salary increased to \$1,500,000 per the terms of the George Employment Agreement Extension and Mr. Rawlinson's base salary was \$1,250,000 per the terms of the Rawlinson Employment Agreement.
+After completion of the annual review in December 2021, the 2022 base salaries of Messrs.
+Wendling and Rosenthaler and Ms. Wilm were increased by 3%, reflecting a cost-of-living adjustment.
+For 2022, Mr. Maffei's salary remained at \$3,000,000 as prescribed by the 2019 Maffei Employment Agreement.
+For 2022, Mr. Rawlinson's base salary was \$1,250,000 per the terms of the Rawlinson Employment Agreement.

-2021 PERFORMANCE-BASED BONUSES
+2022 PERFORMANCE-BASED BONUSES

 Overview.
-For 2021, our compensation committee adopted an annual, performance-based bonus program for each of Messrs.
+For 2022, our compensation committee adopted an annual, performance-based bonus program for each of Messrs.
 Maffei, Wendling and Rosenthaler and Ms. Wilm.
-Mr. George and Mr. Rawlinson participated in a separate performance-based bonus program, described under "- QVC Bonus Awards" below.
-The 2021 bonus program was comprised of two components: a bonus amount payable based on each participant's individual performance (the Individual Performance Bonus) and a bonus amount payable based on the corporate performance of our company, Liberty Media, Liberty TripAdvisor and Liberty Broadband (the Corporate Performance Bonus).
+Mr. Rawlinson participated in a separate performance-based bonus program, described under "-QVC Bonus Award" below.
+The 2022 bonus program was comprised of two components: a bonus amount payable based on each participant's individual performance (the Individual Performance Bonus) and a bonus amount payable based on the corporate performance of our company, Liberty Media, Liberty TripAdvisor and Liberty Broadband (the Corporate Performance Bonus).